Workshop 1: Introduction to Distance Sampling

 The course is intended for scientists who are carrying out population assessments of wildlife.
 We anticipate a mix of marine and terrestrial mammalogists, ornithologists and fisheries biologists, plus statisticians who have an interest in the topic.
 To gain maximum benefit from the workshop, biologists and ecologists should have some quantitative training, including basic statistical methods (point and variance estimation and confidence intervals), and some experience of survey design would be useful.
 Some familiarity with the concepts of line or point transect sampling would be an advantage, although no prior knowledge of these topics is assumed.

-Much of the teaching will be through use of PCs, and some knowledge of Microsoft Windows will be assumed.
+Much of the teaching will be through use of PCs running the Windows operating system.
 Participants are welcome to bring their own portable computers (see Information for registrants for minimum requirements).

 The term ‘distance sampling’ covers a range of methods for assessing wildlife abundance: